Evri international FAQs

 I would like to request a time for collection

 You can only choose the day for your collection, and we’ll give you a one-hour window for when you can expect the driver to arrive.
-You can expect your parcel to be collected between 12 pm to 8 pm Monday to Friday, and between 8 am to 6 pm on Saturdays.
+You can expect your parcel to be collected between 8 pm and 8 pm Monday to Friday, and between 8 am and 6 pm on Saturdays.

 We’re sorry to hear you’ve been experiencing issues with our delivery service, and you’re in the right place for us to help resolve this for you.